YongoDavid/Demo-2024-Feb/README.md

 practice makes perfect , still need to figure out why my data is not sending to the right collection / database on my cloud database.

 11-feb
+taking a little break today , to gather a stregnth for another 8hr daily dose.